informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 2. Use the Python PIP command: `pip3 install --user deriva-client`

 **Note**:
- - on Windows and MacOS, the installation will create launchers and icons for the desktop applications;
+ - On Windows and MacOS, the installation will create launchers and icons for the desktop applications.
- - on Linux, the desktop applications can be invoked from a new terminal window with the commands `deriva-auth` and `deriva-upload`.
+ - On Linux, the desktop applications can be invoked from a new terminal window with the commands `deriva-auth` and `deriva-upload`.

 ## Authentication Tokens